scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 If you compile on JDK 11+ but have users on JDK 8, additional care is needed to avoid using APIs and features that don't exist in 8.
 Therefore, compiling on 8 may be the safer choice.
 Some Scala developers use JDK 11+ for their daily work but do release builds on JDK 8.

-Additionally, you can also run your scala application on GraalVM which is a JVM.
+Additionally, you can also run your Scala application on GraalVM which is a JVM.
 GraalVM performs well on the Scala benchmarks, and it benefits from GraalVM runtime and runs faster too.

 ## Long Term Support (LTS) versions